Picolab/documentation-is-automation/WovynSheets/monthly_update.md

 1. Click on Deploy and Review permissions
 1. Select the Google account and Allow all access
 1. Select all and copy the Current web app URL
-1. Open the Wovyn pico and its Testing tab
+1. Open the Wovyn Pico and its Testing tab
 1. For the `wovyn_probe_temp_recorder` rid, enter yyyy-mm and paste in the URL
 1. Click the button "probe_temp_recorder/new_month_url"